publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >         “(E) serves as a tertiary care provider for patients residing within a 125 mile radius; and

->         “(F) meets the criteria for a disproportionate share hospital under section 1923 of such Act \[[section 1396r–4 of this title][/us/usc/t42/s1396r–4]\] in at least one State other than the one in which the center is located.
+>         “(F) meets the criteria for a disproportionate share hospital under section 1923 of such Act \[[42 U.S.C.
+1396r–4][/us/usc/t42/s1396r–4]\] in at least one State other than the one in which the center is located.

 >     “(3) __Effective period.—__